 The fragility of the perfluorinated polymer membranes used in PEM fuel cells is a significant drawback that contributes to the cost and reduced durability of PEMFC powertrains.
-Alternative fuel cell arrangements that replace the membrane with an ionic liquid offer huge opportunities for improving lifetime and reducing cost.
-An upcoming PhD project, led by Anna Martinelli is planned to explore this approach.
-On a systemic level, the focus will be fuel cell stack design and optimization, including scaling aspects to larger fuel cell systems, maximizing power density, detection of poisoning agents, and close control of fuel and oxidant flows.
+Alternative fuel cell arrangements that replace the disordered polymer membrane with a structured, covalently bonded network offer huge opportunities for improving lifetime and reducing cost.
+The PhD3 project, led by Anna Martinelli is planned to explore this approach.
+On a systemic level, the focus will be on consequence for fuel cell stack design and optimization, including scaling aspects to larger fuel cell systems, maximizing power density, detection of poisoning agents, and close control of fuel and oxidant flows.

 For now, stacks based on PEMFCs remain the most compelling choice for long-haul and regional transport, where the diminishing returns of increasing battery capacity severely impact the operational range, time in service, and payload capacity of battery electric powertrains.
 Fuel cell power systems based on PEMFCs rely on thin solid-state electrolytes for ion transport and their effective operating range is constrained to lower temperatures to maintain the water balance in the membrane.
-The heat generation and relatively strict temperature requirements of PEMFCs present difficulties for efficient thermal management,1 but also some opportunities to repurpose waste heat for battery management and auxiliary use with a comprehensive temperature control strategy.
+The heat generation and relatively strict temperature requirements of PEMFCs present difficulties for efficient thermal management, but also some opportunities to repurpose waste heat for battery management and auxiliary use with a comprehensive temperature control strategy.